George Nakashima

-George Katsutoshi Nakashima (中島勝寿 Nakashima Katsutoshi, May 24, 1905 – June 15, 1990) was an American woodworker, architect, and furniture maker who was one of the leading innovators of 20th century furniture design and a father of the American craft movement.
+George Katsutoshi Nakashima (中島勝寿 Nakashima Katsutoshi, May 24, 1905 – June 15, 1990) was an American woodworker and architect.
 In 1983, he accepted the Order of the Sacred Treasure, an honor bestowed by the Emperor of Japan and the Japanese government.

 Early life

 Nakashima was born in 1905 in Spokane, Washington, to Katsuharu and Suzu Nakashima.
 He enrolled in the University of Washington program in architecture, graduating with a Bachelor of Architecture (B.Arch) in 1929.
 In 1931, after earning a master's degree in architecture from M.I.T., Nakashima sold his car and purchased a round-the-world tramp steamship ticket.
 He spent a year in France working odd jobs to fund an artist's lifestyle.
-In Paris he was introduced to Bauhaus architect Le Corbusier, the two bonding over their views on the architect’s moral obligation to society and the practice as a spiritual activity.
+In Paris he was introduced to architect Le Corbusier, the two bonding over their views on the architect’s moral obligation to society and the practice as a spiritual activity.
 He then went on to North Africa and eventually to Japan.

 While in Japan, Nakashima went to work for Antonin Raymond, an American architect who had collaborated with Frank Lloyd Wright on the Imperial Hotel.
 While working for Raymond, Nakashima toured Japan extensively, studying the subtleties of Japanese architecture and design.
 During this period he met Marion Okajima, who would become his wife.
-While working for Raymond, Nakashima worked as the project architect for the Golconde Dormitory in Puducherry, India, supervising construction from 1937 to 1939 and immersing himself in the spiritual teachings of the Aurobindo sect.
+While working for Raymond, Nakashima worked as the project architect for the Golconde Dormitory in Pondicherry, India, supervising construction from 1937 to 1939 and immersing himself in the spiritual teachings of the Aurobindo sect.
 In 1964, Gira Sarabhai, invited Nakashima to Ahmedabad.
 He spent three weeks in NID's wood workshop, designing chairs, benches, tables, ottomans, lounges, daybeds, shelves and mirror frames.
 They were kept in production in limited numbers at the institute by referring to the detailed drawings and instructions left by Nakashima, until about 1975, when Sarabhai stepped down.